pipecaldeira/learning_git_and_github/README.md

 # Learning Git and GitHub

-This README.md file is my first interaction with GitHub.
+This README.md file is now my second interaction with GitHub.